-Buying Lobster from Maine & NOT Get Ripped Off
+Buying Live Lobster & NOT Get Ripped Off

 Where Do You Find Cold Water Lobsters?

-The most obvious answer is Maine but let's not forget about Maine's southern neighbor New Hampshire which also catch lobsters out of the same waters as Maine.
-Did you know that Maine accounts for almost half of the nation's lobster catch?
+The most obvious answer is Maine, but let's remember Maine's southern neighbor, New Hampshire, which also catches lobsters out of the same waters as Maine.
+Did you know Maine accounts for almost half of the nation's lobster catch?

 All Lobsters Are Not Created Equally